25B0657/WiDS-assignment-2025/README.md

 Codes for that are clearly given notations.
 Other than that, the file includes neccesory comments to explain what has been performed on the dataset.
 At the end of everything I got comparission and evaluations based on the model.

+The repo also includes a pdf file containg report of all 3 weeks' learing and the assignments done by me as a part of the project.